SanderBos1/profilerInsight/readme.md

 1. **Access the Web Interface:**
    - Open your web browser and go to [http://localhost:8080](http://localhost:8080) to access the Profiler Insight interface.

+# User Manual

+## Accessing the Web Interface
+- Open your web browser and go to [http://localhost:8080](http://localhost:8080) to open the Profiler Insight interface.

-### Performing Data Profiling on Files
+## Performing Data Profiling on Files (XLSX & CSV)

-1. **Navigate to CSV Profiler:**
+1. **Navigate to File Profiler:**
-   - Click on "CSV Profiler" in the left-hand menu.
+   - Click on "File Profiler" in the left menu.

 2. **Add Data Source:**
-   - Select "Upload" and click on "Choose File."
-Select your desired `.xlsx` or `.csv` file from your local storage.
+   - Select "Upload" and click on "Choose File".
+Choose the desired `.xlsx` or `.csv` file from your local storage.
    - Click on "Submit" to load the data.

 3. **Select File:**